Charlie Bell (basketball)

-Charlie Will Bell III (born March 12, 1979) is an American professional basketball coach and former player who is the head coach of Flint United of The Basketball League (TBL).
-He played college basketball for Michigan State, and then played parts of eight seasons in the NBA.
+Charlie Will Bell III (born March 12, 1979) is an American professional former basketball player and coach.
+He played college basketball for the Michigan State Spartans, and then played parts of eight seasons in the NBA.
 He also served as an assistant coach for the Iowa Wolves of the NBA G League. and as an assistant coach for the Texas Legends of the NBA G League.

 High school

-Bell began playing basketball at Flint Southwestern Academy High School, in Flint, Michigan.
+Bell played high school basketball at Flint Southwestern Academy High School, in Flint, Michigan.

 College career

-Bell had an excellent college basketball career at Michigan State, appearing in three NCAA Final Fours, and being named Michigan State Defensive Player of the Year, in each of the four years he played there.
+Bell had an excellent college basketball career at Michigan State, appearing in three straight NCAA Final Fours, and being named Michigan State Defensive Player of the Year in each of the four years he played there.
+He was a starter for the Spartans in their 2000 National Championship season.

 Professional playing career

 Bell wasn't selected in the NBA draft, but he was signed by the Phoenix Suns, on July 23, 2001, as a free agent, and played five games for them.
 After being released by the Suns, he signed with the Phoenix Eclipse of the ABA and played four games for them.
 He initially signed a 10-day contract with the Dallas Mavericks on January 10, 2002, and was then signed for the remainder of the season on January 15, but only appeared in two games.

 After a rather brief stint in the NBA, Bell took his career to Europe to play in the Italian and Spanish Leagues where he was regarded as a star.
 In March 2002, he signed with Benetton Treviso, of the Italian League, and he won the Italian League championship with Treviso.
 In the 2002–03 season, he played with Virtus (Kinder) Bologna, but he was injured in December 2002, and was sidelined for most of the season.
 In August 2003, he signed with Mabo Livorno, also of the Italian League.
 In July 2004, he signed with Leche Rio Breogan Lugo, of the Spanish League, and he was named to the All-Spanish League First team for the 2004–05 season.
 He was also the top scorer of the Spanish league, and he was a three time Spanish League player of the month.